LL.M. in European and International Trade & Investment Law (Master 2)

 This LL.M. is entirely taught in English by experts, legal practitioners and lecturers from several jurisdictions.
 Professors have a practical approach to teaching focusing on tutorials, group work, students’ presentations and Moot arbitration.

 The LL.M. in European and International Trade and Investment Law offers two alternative tracks.
-The programme is delivered in English through lectures, presentations and seminars during each semester.
+The program is delivered in English through lectures, presentations and seminars during each semester.

 - Lyon Track : Two semesters in Lyon (from September to May).
-Successful students will be awarded a French Master 2 of European and International Trade and Investment Law (French Official Master 2 degree) and a LL.M. degree from Lyon Catholic University.
+Successful students will be awarded an LL.M.
+European and International Trade and Investment Law (French Official Master 2 degree) and an LL.M. degree from Lyon Catholic University.

 - St John’s Track : One semester in Lyon (from September to December) and one semester in New-York, at our partner University, St John’s University (from January to May).
 At the end of both semesters, successful students will be awarded a Master of European and International Trade and Investment law (French official Master 2 degree) and a Master of Laws (LL.M.) by St John’s University (New- York).

 - St John’s Track – New York Bar Option : One semester in Lyon (from September to December) and one semester in New-York, at our partner university, St John’s University (from January to May).